Cjoe1993/opencv_turret/README.md

-# opencv_turret
+# opencv_turret, currently on break until spring 2022

 An airsoft turret!

 Trigger pull and camera panning along X-axis is live.
+Demo to follow upon continuation in 2022.

 # components used